Jul 29 2024

 Upgrading to CAT 6 and 6A cables with Wi-Fi 6 and 6E can be challenging for IT leaders.
 Ultimately, however, the advantages make it worthwhile.

 Wi-Fi 6 has a theoretical maximum speed of 9.6 gigabits per second.
-CAT 6/6A, with its ability to handle network speeds of up to 10Gbps, is a way for universities to ensure that cabling infrastructure is ready for increased bandwidth demand.
+CAT 6/6A, with its ability to handle network speeds of up to 10Gbps, is a way for organizations to ensure that cabling infrastructure is ready for increased bandwidth demand.
 CAT 5E can theoretically handle up to 1Gbps, which is more than most applications need now, but there is more potential for crosstalk than with CAT 6/6A.

 “If you think about the requirements of Wi-Fi 6, the two high-level design factors are really around Power over Ethernet and performance,” says William Choe, vice president of product management for HPE Aruba, who works with corporations and universities to plan and deploy infrastructure upgrades.